Max-im/image-resizer/README.md

 ## Usage

-1. Open the app and select the file you want to compress.
+1. Open the app and select the folder with photos and videos you want to compress.
-2. Choose the compression level (low, medium, high) and click the "Compress" button.
+2. Click the "Compress" button.
-3. The compressed file will be saved in the same directory as the original file.

-Note: The app currently supports JPEG, PNG, and MP4 file formats.
+3. Enjoy.

 ## License